pauloevpr/famcash/src/lib/solid-wire/README.md

 # Solid Wire

 Solid Wire is a native SolidJS library for building local-first apps with SolidJS and SolidStart.
-Unlike many of the alternative local-first libraries out there, Solid Wire is designed and built from the ground up specifically to work with SolidJS and SolidStart, which allows it to take full advantage of powerful primitives such as `createAsync` and server functions (with `use server`).
+Unlike many of the alternative local-first libraries out there, Solid Wire is designed and built from the ground up specifically to work with SolidJS and SolidStart, and to take full advantage of some powerful primitives such as `createAsync` and server functions (with `use server`).

+## How it works

 Solid Wire stores the data locally in the browser using `indexed-db`.
-This allows apps to provide a great user experience by displaying the data instantaneously with super fast navigations and interactions.
-It also helps reduce hosting costs, as most of the reads happen locally and don't require making API calls to the server.

-The data stored in the brower is synced with the server/database using a simple and powerful sync mechanism called `push-pull`.
-Unlike other sync mechanisms that require different API endpoints for pulling and pushing, `push-pull` uses a single API endpoint.
-When syncing, the client calls the `push-pull` API endpoint, it sends all the pending local writes to server, and it receives back any new updates from other clients.
+The data is then synced with the server/database using a simple and powerful sync mechanism called `push-pull`.
+Unlike other sync mechanisms, `push-pull` uses a single API endpoint.
+When syncing, the client calls the `push-pull` API endpoint, sends all its pending local writes, and receives back any new updates.

-When paired with the `createAsync` primitive from Solid, the Solid Wire stores also become reactive.
-Changes made to the data are reflected in the UI automatically without any extra steps, much like Solid's built-in stores.
+Solid Wire handles all the syncing logic and indexed-db interfacing for you.
+What is left for you is to write the code that persists the data to your favorite database.

 ## Getting Started